Steven G. Kellman: Life and career

 Kellman's first book, The Self-Begetting Novel, appeared in 1980 and examines a subgenre of modern metafiction in which the protagonist ends up writing the novel in which he appears.
 Loving Reading: Erotics of the Text (1985) is a study in reader theory that explores the analogy between reading and making love.
 In two books, The Translingual Imagination (2000) - which Peter Bush in the Times Literary Supplement called “a passionately eloquent narrative of a new translingual world behind the English Curtain" - and Switching Languages: Translingual Writers Reflect on Their Craft (2003), Kellman surveyed the phenomenon of writers who write in more than one language or in a language other than their primary one.
 He provided further reflections on literary translingualism in Nimble Tongues (2020).
 His biography of the author of the 1934 novel Call It Sleep, Redemption: The Life of Henry Roth (2005), received the New York Society Library Award for Biography and was hailed by Josh Lambert in the San Francisco Chronicle as “not only a necessary addition to the annals of American literature, but also a trenchant exploration of the relationship between the horrors of life and the saving power of art."
 American Suite: A Literary History of the United States, Kellman's first book of poems, appeared in 2018.
 The Restless Ilan Stavans: Outsider on the Inside, the first book-length study of the prominent public intellectual Ilan Stavans, appeared in 2019.
 Kellman's selected essays, Rambling Prose, appeared in 2020.
+In 2025 he edited and wrote the Afterword to the Complete Poems of his late wife Wendy Barker.